 Feeling overwhelmed by the sheer volume of dense, conflicting information out there about the Common Core State Standards (CCSS)?
 You're not alone.
 Connecting with other educators is often a great way to uncover useful CCSS information, tools, and resources.
-Consider sharing your voice in online communities: on Twitter (#CCSS or #CommonCore), on Pinterest (Edutopia's Common Core pinboard is one place to start), or in Edutopia's community discussion about the Common Core.
+Consider sharing your voice in online communities: on Twitter (#CCSS or #CommonCore), on Pinterest (Edutopia's Common Core pinboard is one place to start), or in Edutopia's community discussions about the Common Core.
 If you'd like even more help making sense of the initiative, here's Edutopia's guide to other organizations that offer valuable resources.

 With rumors about the CCSS swirling, it can be difficult to sort out fact from fiction.
-This article from Common Sense Media includes links to some resources for understanding supporting and opposing arguments.
-Smithsonian’s “What to Make of the Debate Over Common Core,” by Stephen Sawchuk, is another good read.
-Several CCSS endorsers have put effort into debunking myths; “ASCD Policy Points: Common Core State Standards, Myths and Facts” is one of those efforts.
+This article from Common Sense Media includes links to resources that can help you understand the supporting and opposing arguments.
+Smithsonian’s What to Make of the Debate Over Common Core, by Stephen Sawchuk, is another good read.
+Several CCSS endorsers have put effort into debunking myths — ASCD Policy Points: Common Core State Standards, Myths and Facts is one of those efforts.
 For more updates from around the nation as events take place, take a look at ASCD’s Core Connection Newsletter and Education Week’s ongoing Common Standards coverage.
-Finally, The Hechinger Report's in-depth coverage of CCSS implementation progress in seven states is a good source of stories "from the trenches" and more detailed information about CCSS intricacies and controversies.
+Finally, The Hechinger Report's in-depth coverage of CCSS implementation is a good source of stories "from the trenches" and more detailed information about CCSS intricacies and controversies.

 Common Core State Standards Initiative